-ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE 1 Housing The community is relatively united in the view that strategies should be implemented by Council to help increase the population base of Noonbinna.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Housing The community is relatively united in the view that strategies should be implemented by Council to help increase the population base of Noonbinna.
 Without growth, there is a view that the village may struggle to sustain existing levels of service and infrastructure provision.
 Planning for village expansion should focus on the area north of the existing village and between the railway (for in-fill housing) and the area between the village and Anderson Lane for rural small holdings growth.
 Council has completed a review of the existing planning framework applying to the village.
-The LSPS has identified k areas within the village where opportunities may exist for residential expansion within the village, or where rural small holdings expansion could be considered at a later stage sub to market demand.
-Changes to the existing zoning provision the village are not necessary at this stage.
-A further review of existing planning provisions is not necessary until the next re of Cowra Local Environmental Plan 2012 in 5 years time.
+The LSPS has identified key areas within the village where opportunities may exist for residential expansion within the village, or where rural small holdings expansion could be considered at a later stage subject to market demand.
+Changes to the existing zoning provisions in the village are not necessary at this stage.
+A further review of existing planning provisions is not necessary until the next review of Cowra Local Environmental Plan 2012 in 5 years time.
 2 Density A potential strategy for encouraging new development within the village is to enable the subdivision of existing properties into 2 or more lots.
 Some residents suggested that one option is for the density of existing development to be increased (through further subdivision of existing lots).
 As the local area has access to water and could accommodate a variety of lot sizes.
 Many disagreed with this approach.
 Council has completed a review of the existing planning framework applying to the village.
-The current minimum lot s applying to new subdivision in the village is 2000m2.
-The average holding size for land within the village is approximat 4,000m2 which means that some properties have sufficient I area to be considered for subdivision.
-The subdivision of lan should not occur without proper consideration being given to need of connecting to utility services, to the provision of acce and to the planning of on-site waste disposal.
-Changes to the existing zoning provisions in the village are r necessary at this stage.
-A further review of existing planning provisions is not necessary until the next review of Cowra Lo Environmental Plan 2012 in 5 years time.
-3 Street names It was unclear among residents whether the current street names (Graham St, Bernie Heilman St) are 'official' names 3.1 The names are recorded in Council's property information sy as being official.
+The current minimum lot size applying to new subdivision in the village is 2000m2.
+The average holding size for land within the village is approximately 4,000m2 which means that some properties have sufficient land area to be considered for subdivision.
+The subdivision of land should not occur without proper consideration being given to the need of connecting to utility services, to the provision of access and to the planning of on-site waste disposal.
+Changes to the existing zoning provisions in the village are not necessary at this stage.
+A further review of existing planning provisions is not necessary until the next review of Cowra Local Environmental Plan 2012 in 5 years time.
+3 Street names It was unclear among residents whether the current street names (Graham St, Bernie Heilman St) are 'official' names 3.1 The names are recorded in Council's property information system 3.1 No action required at this stage. as being official.